rwynn/mongofluxd/README.md

 namespace = "test.test"
 # fields must be document properties of type int, float, bool, or string
 # nested fields like "e.f" are supported, e.g. { e: { f: 1.5 }}
+# you can rename nested fields to simplify them in InfluxDB by using a colon, e.g. "e.f:foo"
 fields = ["c", "d"]
 # optionally override the field to take time from.  defaults to the insertion ts at second precision
 # recommended if you need ms precision.  use Mongo's native Date object to get ms precision